Want to study Acupuncture? To learn acupuncture?

-If so, there is an organisation you should join, and there are Centres of Excellence for training that you should consider.
+And if you do decide to enrol in a British acupuncture school, there is one organisation you should join, and there are Centres of Excellence for training that you should consider.

-Besides considering which acupuncture-schools to approach, as an acupuncture student you should definitely become a student member of the British Acupuncture Council (BAcC).
+Besides considering which British acupuncture schools to approach, as an acupuncture student you should definitely become a student member of the British Acupuncture Council (BAcC).

 This gives you either free or at very reduced prices both the journals of the BAcC and access to its annual conference – and much more.